kimjoar/writings/handling-subviews.md

 * Should a view be responsible for starting to fetch the information it needs?
 No. The router/controller.
 The view should be as context independent as possible.
+* It's exceedingly important that a view has no knowledge about its subviews except for their `el`, other dependencies, and their API, i.e. the events the view trigger.
+This simplifies testing, it simplifies reuse and it simplifies maintenance.